danielyxie/bitburner/markdown/bitburner.ns.growthanalyzesecurity.md

 ## NS.growthAnalyzeSecurity() method

-Calculate the security increase for a number of thread.
+Calculate the security increase for a number of threads.

 <b>Signature:</b>